 Learning more about these common mental health disorders and their possible symptoms, causes and treatments might help you to feel more confident about talking and listening when it comes to mental health problems.

-If you think you might have a mental health disorder, or someone close to you is struggling with a mental health disorder, then reading up on symptoms, diagnosis, treatment options and where to go for support can help.
+If you think you might have a mental health disorder, or someone close to you is struggling with a mental health disorder, then reading up on symptoms, diagnosis, treatment options, lifestyle changes and where to go for support can help.
 Your doctor will be able to help you take the next steps and get the support you need.